-- Over the past few years, many legacy control and monitoring systems used have been replaced and/or upgraded.
-(ZBL, Mykonos, ...) - We are developing new systems to improve the capability, safety and reliability of control systems for Z and other machines.
+- Over the past few years, many legacy control and monitoring systems have been replaced and/or upgraded. - We are developing new systems to improve the capability, safety and reliability of control and data acquisition systems for Z.

 Replacing the Be Refurbishment Tent